Wilderness Wanderings: Hike now to enjoy Zirkel wildflowers

 - Streams are still running high and swift.
 Bring your water shoes or plan to get your feet wet.

-- Mosquitos currently are especially bad near the lakes so don’t forget to apply bug repellent.
+- Mosquitos currently are especially bad near the lakes, so don’t forget to apply bug repellent.

 These ladies saw lousewort, red gilia, waterleaf, purple vetch, spearmint, columbine, whipple’s penstemon and salsify which is otherwise known as oyster plan due to the taste of its roots.
-They also found aspen sunflower which is also called old-man-of-the-mountain.
+They also found aspen sunflower, which is also called old-man-of-the-mountain.

-Tom Baer, Tom Schlicht and Dave Kinnear did not have much luck with flowers on Gilpin Trail although they did see that columbine are just starting to bloom.
+Tom Baer, Tom Schlicht and Dave Kinnear did not have much luck with flowers on Gilpin Trail, although they did see that columbine are just starting to bloom.

 “Flowers are going off late this year,” Baer said.